domharries/foldnav.nvim/README.md

 ```

 These mappings are defined for normal mode, but you could also define
-them for visual and even operator pending mode by changing the first
+them for visual and operator pending mode by changing the first argument
-argument to `{"n", "x", "o"}`.
+to `{"n", "x", "o"}`.
 See [`:help
 map-modes`](https://neovim.io/doc/user/map.html#_1.3-mapping-and-modes)
 for more information.